fbpx

 Shop knock-offs.

-Flip through your favorite magazines to get ideas for the latest trends, but don’t feel you have to buy the designer clothing they highlight.
+Flip through your favorite magazines to get ideas for the latest trends when you’re ready to update your spring wardrobe, but don’t feel you have to buy the designer clothing they highlight.
 Instead, hit up your favorite stores and look for similar fashions to put together a great-looking alternative for a fraction of the cost.

 Trust in accessories.